Don Charles: Life and career

 He was born Walter Stanley Scuffham in Kingston upon Hull, East Yorkshire, England.
 His father died when the youngster was aged four, and using his childhood nickname of Don he later adopted his stepfather's surname, becoming for a while Don Bennett.

 He spent ten years in the Royal Navy, leaving at 25 years old with ambitions to become a professional singer.
 By 1960, after settling in London, he was signed to Parlophone by George Martin who produced his debut single, "Paintbox Lover".
 His stay with the label was short-lived, and he was signed by Joe Meek to Decca in 1961.
 He was renamed Don Charles to avoid potential confusion with Tony Bennett, and released his biggest seller "Walk With Me My Angel" in January 1962.
 Written by Geoff Goddard, and produced by Meek, the single just made the Top 40 in the UK Singles Chart.
 Not that he knew it at the time, but lack of further chart activity, would leave Charles with the one-hit wonder tag.
-He appeared on several teen based television programmes, and released a cover version of Ben E. King's hit "The Hermit of Misty Mountain" in 1962, and the country music influenced novelty "It's My Way of Loving You" the same year.
+He appeared on several teen based television programmes, and released a cover version of Ben E. King's B-side "The Hermit of Misty Mountain" in 1962, and the country music influenced novelty "It's My Way of Loving You" the same year.

 Ill fortune followed when the BBC refused to play his 1963 follow-up "Angel of Love".
 This was because of the 'death song' styled lyric, "Everyone has an angel of love/Way up in the heavens above".
 This, combined with the all-pervading appearance of The Beatles, dealt a hammer blow to his career.
-The hastily released "Heart's Ice Cold" failed to find any buyers, and when Meek fell out with Decca, he took Charles with him to HMV.
+The hastily released "Heart's Ice Cold" failed to find any buyers, and when Meek fell out with Decca, he took Charles with him to His Master's Voice.